 When will I be notified of my acceptance into the fellowship program?

-Applicants for the Teacher Education Fellowship will be notified of their acceptance on a rolling basis starting in March 2018, and are are encouraged to submit a complete application in a timely manner.
+Applicants for the Teacher Education Fellowship will be notified of their acceptance on a rolling basis starting in March 2019, and are encouraged to submit a complete application in a timely manner.
 Applicants may be asked to participate in an on-campus interview as part of the application process.